Anb899/PortfolioProjects/README.md

 ## Resume Selector

 - Trained and used Naïve Bayes Classifier to predict whether a given resume text is flagged or not.
-Our training data consist of 125 resumes with 33 flagged resumes and 92 non-flagged resumes.
+The training data consist of 125 resumes with 33 flagged resumes and 92 non-flagged resumes.
 This project could be practically used to screen resumes in companies.
 - Created a pipeline to remove stop-words, punctuation, and perform tokenization
 - Assessed the trained model performance